 - "The FFIEC's Supplement to Authentication in an Internet Banking Environment: The New Minimum Legal Standard," The Banking Law Journal, October 2011

-- Panelist, "Business and Regulatory Aspects of Third Party Relationships," Illinois Banker Association's Annual Conference and Trade Show.
-June 16-18, 2014.
+- Panelist, "Business and Regulatory Aspects of Third Party Relationships," Illinois Banker Association's Annual Conference.
+June 16 – 18, 2014.